-2 c.
-In the above example, how can you define kinases that have either a secretory signal peptide, a transmembrane domain or both (a signal peptide and a transmembrane domain)?
+c.
+In the above example, how can you define kinases that have either a secretory signal peptide AND/OR a transmembrane domain(s)?

 Hint: to do this properly you will have to employ the "Nested Strategy" feature.
 Nesting a strategy allows you to control the order in which your result sets are combined.
 Think about the difference between two mathematical equations.